WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * the **traffic** is **not over the internet**.
 It uses the aws global network.

+#### Transit Gateway

+Vpc peering is fine for a small scale, you know the deal with non-overlapping CIDR ranges can get a bit hard to achieve with multiple VPCs.
+This is where Transit Gateway come in.

+- **you can link multiple VPC using Transit Gateway**

+* **CIDRS cannot overlap**, but you make much less connections between VPCs in general

+- **works** with **direct connect and VPNs**

+* you can create **route tables on transit gateway to control the visibility of each VPC**

 #### VPC Endpoints

 - there is a notion of **VPC endpoint**.
 This allows the **service that the endpoint points to** to be **accessed by other AWS services without traversing public network**. **NO NATGW or IGW needed!**